yashkgupta3/astrology-web/README.md

 # astrology-web
-An astrology website made by rishabh and vineet.
+An astrology website made by Rishabh and Vineet.